evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/c-api/unicode.rst

    *errors* is ``NULL``.  *str* must end with a null character but cannot contain embedded null characters.

-   Use :c:func:`PyUnicode_DecodeFSDefaultAndSize` to decode a string from :c:data:`Py_FileSystemDefaultEncoding` (the locale encoding read at Python startup).

    .. seealso::

-      The :c:func:`Py_DecodeLocale` function.
+      Use :c:func:`PyUnicode_DecodeFSDefaultAndSize` to decode a string from :c:data:`Py_FileSystemDefaultEncoding` (the locale encoding read at
+      Python startup).

    .. versionadded:: 3.3